tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'NOT_AMENDED'
+nan

 ### Label

-'NOT_AMENDED'
+'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment proposed no change.'

 ## Controlled Value

-'NOT_AMENDED'
+'No assertion will be provided in a bdqfdq:hasResponseResultValue.
+Amendments do not provide bdqffdq:hasResponseResult object properties.'

 ### Type

 NamedIndividual

+## Superclass

+'NOT_AMENDED'

 ### Definition

-'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment proposed no change.'
+'NOT_AMENDED'

 ### Comment

-'No assertion will be provided in a bdqfdq:hasResponseResultValue.
-Amendments do not provide bdqffdq:hasResponseResult object properties.'
+'NOT_AMENDED'

 ********************